casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 This section explains how to write session code by exploring the required project structure and a simple example.
 To review the definition of session code and the differences between session code and contract code, see [Comparing Session Code and Contract Code](/dapp-dev-guide/writing-contracts/contract-vs-session.md).

 ## Project Structure {#project-structure}
 In this guide, we create the project structure manually.
-However, you can use the `cargo casper` command to set up the structure automatically, as shown [here](/dapp-dev-guide/writing-contracts/getting-started#creating-a-project).
+However, the `cargo casper` command can set up the structure automatically, as shown [here](/dapp-dev-guide/writing-contracts/getting-started#creating-a-project).

 ```bash
 project-directory/